 Leviticus 11:13 “And these are they which ye shall have in abomination among the fowls; they shall not be eaten, they are an abomination: the eagle, and the ossifrage, and the ospray,” Verse 14: “And the vulture, and the kite after his kind;” Verse 15: “Every raven after his kind;” Verse 16: “And the owl [the Hebrew word could also be translated as ostrich], and the night hawk, and the cuckow [could also be translated as seagull], and the hawk after his kind,” Verse 17: “And the little owl, and the cormorant [translated at times as Grebe], and the great owl [translated at times as ibis],” Verse 18: “And the swan, and the pelican, and the gier eagle [translated at times as swamphen],” Verse 19: “And the stork, the heron after her kind, and the lapwing [translate at times as Hoopoe], and the bat.”
 All these birds after their kind we are not to eat.
 For example, the Bible mentioned we are not to eat the swan; the goose or duck would be after its kind.
 Since goose is an unclean bird we are not to use goose down products.
 Yet again the scriptures prove that the Dietary Laws of the Heavenly Father are forever.
 Revelations 18:2 “And he cried mightily with a strong voice, saying, Babylon the great is fallen, is fallen, and is become the habitation of devils, and the hold of every foul spirit, and a cage of every unclean and hateful bird.”

 In the last kingdom of the end days, Babylon the great will become the habitation of unclean birds.
 The reason is that they will feed on the flesh of those that will be destroyed during the fall of Babylon.
 In agreement with the Dietary Laws Christ identifies one of the “unclean and hateful” birds.
 Matthew 24:28 “For wheresoever the carcase is, there will the eagles be gathered together.”

 The Bible addresses the eating of insects because our people have no boundaries of what they would eat.
 Examples would be tequila with a worm, chocolate covered roaches, road kill meals, etc...
-Deuteronomy 14:19 “And every creeping thing [insect] that flieth [mosquitos, hornets, etc..] is unclean unto you: they shall not be eaten.”
+Deuteronomy 14:19 “And every creeping thing [insect] that flieth [mosquitoes, hornets, etc..] is unclean unto you: they shall not be eaten.”
 The classical dead fly in your soup, some will just take out the fly and continue to eat.
 Leviticus 11:32 “And upon whatsoever any of them, when they are dead, doth fall, it shall be unclean;...”

 Although you read four kinds, it is really one type of insect that you are allowed to eat.
 They are all of the same family, the locust.
 Locusts are the swarming phase of certain species of short-horned grasshoppers in the family Acrididae.
 They are not to be confused with crickets, which some so called Bible “Dictionaries” try to include as the lawful creeping things.
 Considering the description given of the insect we could eat only one will fit.
 For this reason the word beetle used in the scripture is not referring to the modern sense of the word which today includes over 400,000 species.

 The word “beetle” is only found once in the Bible and it was translated from the word “Chargal” which meant leaper.
-In other languages there is no translation in the Bible therefore the word Chargal was kept to let the reader know that it is a type of locust that was known for its leaping.
+In other languages the word Chargal is not translated in the Bible, therefore the word Chargal was kept to let the reader know that it is a type of locust that was known for its leaping.
 The reader is supposed to understand this by reviewing the description given by God.
 Leviticus 11:21 “Yet these may ye eat of every flying creeping thing that goeth upon all four, which have legs above their feet, to leap withal upon the earth;” Beetles in the modern sense of the word generally do not go upon four, their legs are not above their feet, and they are not leapers.
 Therefore by the description we know for sure that the Heavenly Father ONLY allows the eating of Locust.

 In the history of the Bible the eating of locust can be found; an example was John the Baptist.
 Mark 1:6 “And John was clothed with camel's hair, and with a girdle of a skin about his loins; and he did eat locusts and wild honey;” Some dismay at the fact that John ate locust and consider him to be disgusting.
 Yet according to the word of God, locust is a clean animal and lawful to eat, whereas pork which is accepted is an unclean abominable animal.
 In conclusion, all other insects are not to be eaten, as it is written in the word of God.